fernandobleye/github-move/.gitlab/issue_templates/Cloudflare Troubleshooting.md

 #### Minimum Tracing

 Please run the following commands and paste the output below.
-This will include your IP address the Cloudflare Point-of-presence code which will indicate your general geographic location to help debugging:
+This issue will be made confidential by default using the `/confidential` quick action since this includes your IP address the Cloudflare Point-of-presence code which will indicate your general geographic location to help debugging and upstream reporting of any issues:

 <p>
 <details>